therealrinku/robocreate-client/README.md

 - ✨ Create post on your preferred social media pages (facebook page only for now)
 - ✨ Clean and Minimal dashboard to see the latest posts
+- ✨ Analytics to see the posts engagement and more analytics coming soon
 - 🔥 Support for other social media coming soon
 - 🔥 Ability to create bulk posts(same post for multiple social media at once) coming soon
-- 🔥 Analytics coming soon

 ## License

 MIT License, Open Source

-## Note

-All the features maynot be available right now 🥲 as application is under active development mode